OpenEvalProject/evals/manuscripts/elife-28560/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/28560/elife-28560-fig5-v2.jpg)

-**Figure 5.:** Kohler et al., 2017]; panel B).The views show similar orientations of the 30S subunit.
+**Figure 5.:** The views show similar orientations of the 30S subunit.
 The 50S subunit for the mRNA-tethered 70S•RNAP structure (PDB 5MYI) (Kohler et al., 2017) is shown in gray and was adapted from a high-resolution 70S structure (PDB 5U9F) (Demo et al., 2017).
 RNAP domains are colored in green (α-subunits), blue (β-subunit) and cyan (β’-subunit).
 Protein S10 is shown in pink.

 The likely mechanism for RNAP relocation involves dissociation of RNAP from the 30S subunit upon formation of either the Shine-Dalgarno helix or the 30S initiation complex with fMet-tRNAfMet.
 Formation of the initiation complex induces a closed 30S conformation (i.e., S7 moves toward S11) (Julián et al., 2011) (Figure 3B).
 This rearrangement of 30S would re-structure the 30S•RNAP binding site causing RNAP to dissociate (Figure 4D) and ultimately dock at the mRNA tunnel entry upon mRNA accommodation in the 70S ribosome (Figure 4E).